Odin Bailey: Livingston loan

 Bailey joined Scottish Premiership club Livingston on 9 August 2021 on loan for the 2021–22 season.
 Manager David Martindale described him as "a player who will bring pace, creativity and a very good delivery to the wide areas.
 He's predominantly left-footed but can play on either wing quite comfortably.
 He has a great delivery and likes to put defenders on the back foot."
 He made his debut on 14 August in the starting eleven for the League Cup second-round match against St Mirren, and came close to scoring after 14 minutes with a "curling strike from the edge of the box" that went just wide.
 He was substituted after 62 minutes, the match ended 1–1 after extra time, and Livingston progressed to the quarter-finals on penalties.
 Bailey's first league goal, a "venomous strike from the edge of the box" after three minutes of Livingston's 3–0 win away to St Johnstone on 16 October, earned him a place in the SPFL Team of the Week.
 He scored again the following week in a 3–2 win away to Ross County, and finished 2021 with 15 league appearances, of which 11 were as a starter.
 He took his appearance total to 35 in all competitions and scored three goals by the end of the season.

 Salford City

 After 15 years with Birmingham, Bailey signed a two-year contract with Salford City of League Two on 1 September 2022.
 He made his debut two days later as a half-time substitute at home to Crawley Town; according to PA Media's reporter, his introduction "sparked life into the home side ... and they soon regained the advantage", but lost it again as the game ended 2–2.

+Stockport County

+On 1 September 2023, Bailey joined League Two club Stockport County on loan until January 2024.
+According to the club website, he "quickly became a key figure in [Stockport's] midfield" and made 24 appearances during the loan spell.

+Bailey signed a two-and-a-half-year permanent contract with Stockport on 9 January 2024; the fee was undisclosed.